aeternity/protocol/epoch/api/channels_api_usage.md

 couple of blocks and at least 2 transaction fees to be paid.
 This makes the solo closing sequence both slower and more expensive.
 It is intended to be used when the other party is trying to cheat or is not responding for a while.
 This is called a dispute and it is taken to the chain to resolve it.
-Despute resolution has the following steps:
+Dispute resolution has the following steps:

 1. single `channel_solo_close` transaction